oscar-lima/wikis/general_stuff/vim_tutorial.md

 		vim -o file1.txt file3.txt

+19. open several files in vim

+		vim file1.txt file2.txt file3.txt
+		:bd - close the current buffer, will go to the next file

-19. Done!
+20. Done!
 Now you should be able to edit and create text files with vim editor